Welcome to our space for industry insight — what we're seeing, hearing, and thinking.

 Don't Leave Unexplained Gaps

-An unexplained gap on your CV looks worse than the actual reason for the gap.
-If you took time out to travel, do volunteer work, deal with health issues, or handle family matters, just say so.
-Keep it short and sweet.
-You don't need to give details you're uncomfortable sharing, but acknowledge it.
-It shows you're upfront and honest, which matters.
+An unexplained gap looks worse than the actual reason for it.
+If you took time out to travel, freelance, deal with health issues, or handle family matters, just say so briefly.
+You don't need to over-explain, but acknowledge it.
+Honesty matters.

 Tailor It Every Single Time